Hershey Kisses are great bite-sized treats. But you want to know what is even better? Holiday Hershey Kisses!

 - Slowly add the flour mixture to the butter mixture on low speed.
 Mix together until fully combined and scraping down the sides when needed.

-- Roll the cookie into small round balls, about 1 tsp each.
+- Roll the cookie into small round balls, about 1 teaspoon each.
 Roll the balls in the powdered sugar or the granulated sugar.
 You want them to be fully covered in the sugar.
 Once covered in the sugar, bake the cookies for about 8 minutes.
 While the cookies are baking, unwrap the kisses.

 - The cookies should flatten out completely, but they might look a little underdone.
 That is okay.
 Let them cool for about 5 minutes before placing them in the Hershey Kisses.
 When you place the kisses in the cookies, the cookies should bubble out a little bit to form the blossom.
 Quickly place the cookies in the freezer for a few minutes so the kisses can settle without melting.